google-deepmind/kinetics-i3d/README.md

 This repository contains trained models reported in the paper "[Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset](https://arxiv.org/abs/1705.07750)" by Joao Carreira and Andrew Zisserman.
-The paper was posted on arXiv in May 2017, and will be published as a CVPR 2017 conference paper.
+The paper was posted on arXiv in May 2017, and was published as a CVPR 2017 conference paper.

 "Quo Vadis" introduced a new architecture for video classification, the Inflated